A topic from the subject of Analysis in Chemistry.

 • Zeroth Law: If two systems are in thermal equilibrium with a third system, they are in thermal equilibrium with each other.

-• First Law: The total energy of an isolated system is constant.
+• First Law (Conservation of Energy): The total energy of an isolated system is constant.
+Energy cannot be created or destroyed, only transferred or changed from one form to another.

-• Third Law: The entropy of a perfect crystal at absolute zero is zero.
+• Third Law: The entropy of a perfect crystal at absolute zero (0 Kelvin) is zero.

-• Enthalpy: A thermodynamic property that represents the total thermal energy of a system.
+• Enthalpy: A thermodynamic property representing the total heat content of a system at constant pressure.

 • Entropy: A measure of the disorder or randomness of a system.

-• Measured in units of joules per Kelvin (J/K).
+• Measured in units of joules per Kelvin (J/K) or kilojoules per Kelvin (kJ/K).

-• Change in entropy (ΔS) is calculated as the heat transferred to or from the system over temperature.
+• Change in entropy (ΔS) is calculated considering the heat transferred (q) and the temperature (T): ΔS = qrev/T (where qrev represents heat transferred reversibly).

 Main Concepts

-• Enthalpy changes indicate the heat absorbed or released during a reaction.
+• Enthalpy changes (ΔH) indicate the heat absorbed or released during a reaction.
+This information helps determine whether a reaction is exothermic or endothermic.

-• Entropy changes reflect the degree of disorder in a system and can drive chemical reactions.
+• Entropy changes (ΔS) reflect the degree of disorder in a system and can drive chemical reactions.
+Reactions tend to proceed spontaneously towards greater disorder (higher entropy).

 Experiment: Exploring Thermodynamics